-This semester survey course continues the work of British Literature 1, following the major writers and concepts of the literature of Great Britain from the 1600's through the end of the 20th century.
-Major writers include Donne, Swift, Shelley, Tennyson, and Woolf.
-Students read many types of literature and are expected to complete assigned work in conjunction with their reading.
-This work will likely include reading as homework, critical essay writing, oral presentations, journaling, individual and cooperative projects, and creative writing.
+This survey course includes the major writers and concepts of the literature of Great Britain from Beowulf through the end of the 20th century.
+Shake-speare, Chaucer, Donne, Swift, Shelley, Tennyson, and Woolf are included.
+Students read all types of literature and are expected to complete assigned work in conjunction with their reading.
+This work will likely include reading as homework, critical essay writing, oral presentations, reading journals, individual and cooperative projects, and creative writing.
 Vocabulary development is included as a part of this course.
-Note: Meets CADR requirement for Washington Public Universities and NCAA Core Course Requirements.